All Episodes

 I wanted to comment real quickly on Bush's apology.

-Uh, despite the war cry that it is entirely his fault that he was on vacation and was slow to respond, he comes out and apologizes for the federal government.
+Despite the war cry that it is entirely his fault that he was on vacation and was slow to respond, he comes out and apologizes for the federal government.

-Uh speci you know, not his own office and not himself.
+You know, not his own office and not himself.

 He apologizes for entities like FEMA.

-And I think he does that with the recognition that we all have that the majority of this blame does in fact lie with the state and local governments.
+And I think he does that with the recognition that we all have that the majority of this blame does, in fact, lie with the state and local governments.

-But you should note that that's that somehow is being missed by those in the mainstream media, because they're so excited.
+Yeah, it is very carefully worded, but you should note that that somehow is being missed by those in the mainstream media because they're so excited.

 They think they finally forced Bush into admitting a mistake.